-Arbor can also be characterized by the energy collection performance at single neutral particle and the separation performance at bi-particle samples.
-Typically, Arbor reaches an energy collection efficiency higher than 99% for photons with energy higher than 5 GeV at the APODIS geometry.
-Higher hit collection efficiency usually leads to a better energy resolution but also increases the chance of confusions, i.e, the wrong clustering of calorimeter hits.
+In terms of the final state particle reconstruction, the Arbor performance can be characterized by the energy collection efficiency of single particles especially the neutral particles, and the separation performance at bi-particle samples.
+A particle shower is usually composed of a compact core induced by the fast and energetic component of the shower cascade, and a loose halo induced by the slow neutral particles and especially neutrons.
+Higher hit collection efficiency usually leads to a better energy resolution, however, it usually also increases the chance of confusions, i.e, the wrong clustering of calorimeter hits.
+Therefore, an optimized particle flow algorithm should balance these two effects.